dgee87/GTTodoProject/README.md

 The following `python` program searches for list of files in directories and sub-directories that contains `"TODO"`.

+The application uses the design pattern [Strategy](https://refactoring.guru/design-patterns/strategy) to highlight that there could be multiple ways to search for a certain text in a text file of arbitary size.

 ## Pre-requisites

 * Docker